cponcej/awesome-tech/docs/linux-microsoft.md

 - [Zentyal Exchange email on Linux](http://www.zentyal.org/)
 - [Top 10 Open Source Web-Based Project Management Software](http://www.cyberciti.biz/tips/open-source-project-management-software.html)
 - [alternativeto.net: A way to find alternative software, filters let you show only open source](https://alternativeto.net/)
+- [Buku: cmdline bookmark manager... your mini web!](https://github.com/jarun/Buku) Buku (formerly markit) is a cmdline bookmark management utility written in Python3 and SQLite3. buku exists because of my monumental dependency on historious.
+I wanted the same database on my local system.
+However, I couldn't find an equally flexible cmdline solution.
+Hence, Buku!
+	- [historious: bookmarking you can love](http://historio.us/) historious saves you time by helping you find webpages you saw before.
+Bookmark sites with a single click, then find them again by searching for any word in the content of the page!

 ## Linux Performance
 - [mylinuxsoftware.com: Linux Monitoring Software](http://www.mylinuxsoftware.com/linux_monitoring_software.html)